My Name Is Julia Ross: Release

 My Name Is Julia Ross premiered in New York City on November 9, 1945.
 Its released expanded in the United States on November 27, 1945.

 Critical response

 Film critic Bosley Crowther wrote a mixed review: "The director and scenarist of the Ambassador's new mystery, My Name Is Julia Ross, deserve a B-plus for effort at least.
 It is quite evident that they strived earnestly to whip up excitement and suspense, but somehow that electrifying quality which distinguishes good melodrama is lacking in this transcription of the Anthony Gilbert novel, The Woman in Red ...
 While Joseph Lewis, the director, succeeds in creating an effectively ominous atmosphere, he has not been as adept in handling the players, and that, we suspect, is why My Name Is Julia Ross misses the mark.
+In The Nation in 1945, critic James Agee wrote, " ... a mouse-among-cats thriller ...
+The film is well planned, mostly well played, well directed, and in a somewhat boom-happy way well photographed—all around, a likable, unpretentious, generally successful attempt to turn good trash into decently artful entertainment."

 The staff at Variety magazine praised the production, writing "Mystery melodrama with a psychological twist runs only 64 minutes but it's fast and packed with tense action throughout.
 Acting and production (though apparently modestly budgeted) are excellent."